lucendio/lecture-devops-infos/content/guide/software.md

 Software
 ========

-A list of software and a quick explanation of their purpose and what they could do for you.
-The content is focused on open source software instead of as-a-service solutions or even proprietary software.
+Below you'll find a list of common software you might come across while learning about DevOps.
+The headlines and a quick explanation of their purpose may help find your way.
+Please note that the content is focused on open source software instead of as-a-service solutions or even proprietary software.

 {{< hint >}}
 *__NOTE:__ the list is not exhaustive*